Arizona Desert Palm Trees

 • It's a palmate (fan) palm, averaging 25 fronds in the round crown.

-• When it flowers with yellow blooms, you'll find a rare lovely fragrance.
+• When it flowers with yellow blooms, you'll detect a rare lovely fragrance.

-• The trunk looks heftier than it is, because of retaining a portion of fibrous leaf bases.
+• The trunk looks heftier than it is, because of retained fibrous leaf bases.

 A Windmill palm tree in a residential yard.Windmill Palms are Quite Tolerant & Usually Do Well.